 Amount Paid - enter the total amount of your payment enclosed.

 Enter the amounts from the worksheet in the corresponding boxes on the remittance form.
 If you’re filing an amended MRDT return, make sure you check the “Amended” box on the remittance form is checked.

 Sign and complete the certification section and detach the completed remittance form.
 Keep the MRDT worksheet for your records.

 Filing your paper MRDT return

 To file your MRDT return, send us the completed remittance form along with full payment:

-Learn more about the different options on how to file and pay your MRDT return.
+Learn more about your options to file and pay your MRDT return.

-To avoid penalty and interest charges, MRDT returns and full payment must be received and dated on or before the due date by a financial institution, Service BC Centre or our office.
+To avoid penalties and interest charges, MRDT returns and full payment must be received and dated on or before the due date by a financial institution, Service BC Centre or our office.
 If mailed, the MRDT return with full payment must be postmarked by Canada Post on or before the due date.
-Meter marks and non-Canadian postmarks aren't used to determine if a return or payment is on time.
+Meter marks and non-Canadian postmarks are not used to determine if a return or payment is on time.

 Fees apply to any dishonoured payments.